-- (a) General information about the pricing of our common Home Care services is set out in the Home Care Pricing Schedule (Annexure K).
-The services set out in Annexure K are not an exhaustive list of all services we are able to provide you. - (b) Specific information about the pricing of your Home Care services will be set out in your individualised budget. - (c) The pricing of our Home Care services may change from time to time.
-If this occurs we may review your budget and will notify you of any changes in writing.
+- (a) General information about the pricing of our common Home Care services is set out in the Home Care Pricing Schedule (Annexure L).
+The services set out in Annexure L are not an exhaustive list of all services we are able to provide you. - (b) Specific information about the pricing of your Home Care services will be set out in your individualised budget. - (c) If we increase the pricing of our Home Care services, we will notify you in writing. - (d) All Home Care services provided by us have a minimum service time of two hours, meaning that we will charge you a minimum of two hours for any services we may provide.
+This may be varied only by agreement between the parties.